-According to the National Safety Council, the cost of bicycle accident injuries and deaths is over $4 billion annually.
-This is an astounding price tag that an injured person and their families may have to pay.
-However, if another party caused your accident and your injuries, you could be eligible for compensation.
+This is an astounding price tag that an injured person and their family may have to pay.
+It can be especially damaging if the injuries affect their ability to earn income.
+However, if another party caused your accident and injuries, you could be eligible for compensation.

-With the help of a Marksville bicycle accident lawyer, you may be able to recover economic damages, such as lost wages and medical bills, and non-economic damages, such as pain and suffering or the loss of enjoyment of life, from the liable parties in your accident.
-A knowledgeable personal injury attorney could help you pursue a claim for compensation through strategic negotiation and presentation of evidence.
+With the help of a Marksville bicycle accident lawyer from our team, you may recover economic damages, such as lost wages and medical bills, and non-economic damages, such as pain and suffering or the loss of enjoyment of life, from the liable parties in your accident.

 - Property damage